-Many people get the terms PR, marketing, and advertising mixed up.
+Many people need clarification on the terms PR, marketing, and advertising.
 This article will explain the main differences and similarities between these business functions.
 We will compare objectives, daily activities, and how the functions work together to promote the brand and contribute toward sales targets.
 We will also look at the metrics used to measure success.

 Marketing is defined as the process of identifying and satisfying customer needs profitably whilst building relationships with consumers.
 This is mainly done through selling products that meet those needs.